pratzl/graph/README.md

   - [ ] Incoming API
     - [ ] add in_vertices(g,u) -> vertex_range_t<G>
 - [ ] Data structures
+  - [ ] Common
+    - [x] remove edge & vertex definitions in paper (not used & distracting)
+    - [ ] replace use of short graph name with long name
+    - [ ] remove type defs on graph classes (only ctors should exist)
+    - [ ] describe rationale for data structures used
   - [ ] directed adjacency array
     - [x] implement with vector
     - [ ] implement with deque?